6 Common Reasons Why Email Authentication Fails

 Email authentication is an important topic if you are using a 3rd party ESP (like SendX).
 If you are using a mailbox provider like - Gmail, Yahoo Mail, AOL, Apple Mail etc., then your emails will be authenticated by default (if everything is set up correctly).

-What is Email Authentication And Why is it Important?
+What is Email Authentication and Why is it Important?

 Quite simply, email authentication means - that you (owner of the domain) are giving required permissions to a 3rd party ESP, to send emails on your domain's behalf.